Forge Design Automation for Revit or DA4R is really starting to take off.

 Another recent Forge sample by Zhong @johnonsoftware Wu, forge-upgradefiles-revit, demonstrates how to upgrade Revit project, family and template files to the latest version using Design Automation for Revit, including support for either individual files or entire folder.

-Logging in a Revit Design Automation Add-In
+on logging in Revit Design Automation add-in,

 Another StackOverflow question asks how to pass a text file as input to DA4R: